Bill McKibben on the Divestment Movement

 CURWOOD: How do you see the issues of climate action and divestment from fossil fuels relating to this present moment of reckoning with systemic racism and police brutality?

 MCKIBBEN: Well, I think that the links are tight and close and important.
 How did this start Steve, it started with a cop kneeling on a guy's neck and him saying I can't breathe.
-But it's not the only reason that people in our poorest and most vulnerable communities can't breathe.
+But it's not the only reason that people and our poorest and most vulnerable communities can't breathe.
 It's exactly the same communities that deal with police brutality all the time that also are most likely to have a coal-fired power plant and the air filled with particulates.
 It's no accident that African Americans have an asthma rate three times that of the general population.
 And truthfully, this plays out all over the world.
 I mean, I can't breathe means lots of things.
 In Delhi, It means that two and a half million of the 5 million children in that city have irreversible lung damage simply from breathing the air every day because it's so polluted.
 So these fights are very closely linked.
-And it's extremely important, I think, that environmentalists understand that and play a role, and best they can, in backing up Black Lives Matter and the other people who are at the forefront of this battle.
+And it's extremely important.
+I think that environmentalists understand that and play a role, and best they can, in backing up Black Lives Matter and the other people who are at the forefront of this battle.

 CURWOOD: Bill, what lessons do you think the COVID-19 pandemic has for us in terms of understanding the kind of worldwide situation we're headed for with climate disruption?

 MCKIBBEN: If you ask me, I'd say you probably could take a couple of lessons from the coronavirus crisis.
 It feels to me like a kind of crisis within a crisis and in certain ways, a kind of harbinger of what we can expect as the climate catastrophe grows.
 First thing I'd say is it's a good reminder that reality is real.
 You know, we live in a world where we all sit behind screens, and we can edit and shape and shift things.
 And so sometimes we forget, but I've been trying to explain to people for 30 years that you actually can't make physics and chemistry compromise or negotiate.
 The microbe is telling us the same thing about biology.
 It doesn't matter if our president fulminates from the Rose Garden about how it's all going to go away by Easter or cases will drop to zero, whatever.
-If the microbe says wear a mask, wear a mask!
-You know.
+If the microbe says wear a mask wear a mask, you know.
 Second thing, speed really matters.
-You know the countries that addressed coronavirus forthrightly, they got through it with less disruption to life and economy and way, way, way smaller pile of dead bodies than those like ours that delayed and dithered.
+You know the countries that addressed coronavirus forthrightly.
+They got through it with less disruption to life and economy and way, way, way smaller pile of dead bodies than those like ours that delayed and dithered.
 The analogy to climate couldn't be much clearer.
 You know, in the same way that the US wasted February during the coronavirus crisis, we've wasted the last three decades.
 It means we have to move with incredible speed now.
 And even as we do, we started too late to avoid real trauma.
 And I think the third thing, probably the most important thing is, you know, social solidarity really matters.
 Steve, you and I, we grew up in the political shadow of Ronald Reagan, and of the idea that markets were going to solve every problem we faced and so on and so forth.
 What was his his famous laugh line in all his speeches, you know, the nine scariest words in the English language are, "I'm from the government and I'm here to help."

 MCKIBBEN: You know, "ha ha ha", it turns out the scariest words in English language are "we ran out of ventilators," you know, or maybe "the hillside behind your house has caught on fire."
 And these are not things that you're going to solve by making yourself rich.
 These are things we solve together or not at all.
 And so I hope that we come out of the coronavirus crisis and out of this way-overdue uprising around racial justice with a reminder, with a refreshed understanding, that we're either going to work together to solve our problems or we're not going to solve them.